Legionnaires Outbreak, Edinburgh & Renfrew

-Many people are concerned after the Edinburgh legionnaires outbreak, and it is important to know whether or not you may already have a contaminated cooling tower or domestic water system.
+Many people are concerned after the Edinburgh legionnaires outbreak and more so with the new outbreak in Renfrew so it is important to know whether or not you may already have a contaminated cooling tower or domestic water system.

 If you suspect there has been an outbreak of legionella in your area, you don't want to wait to find out if you are harbouring a problem.
 Call us today for confidential advice and rapid water testing in our UKAS accredited laboratories.

 Health & Safety Executive

 For an independent and authoritative position on Legionella and Legionnaires' Disease, the UK Health & Safety Executive has its own micro-site:

 The NHS also has a very useful source of actionable information about Legionnaires’ disease:

 - Evening Times - Two more Legionella cases in Renfrew outbreak

 "A FURTHER two cases of Legionnaires' Disease linked to the Renfrew area have been confirmed – bringing the total number to eight."

 Patients are responding well as the authorities are still searching for the source of the outbreak.